PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-05 16:42:07
+Last updated: 2024-04-05 16:42:40
-Random Quote: The Citadel took my chain, but they could not take my knowledge.  -  Qyburn
+Random Quote: The best pie you have ever tasted, my lords.
+Wash it down with Arbor gold and savor every bite.
+I know I shall.  -  Wyman Manderly